 I get it; they were trying to account for time, matching my story against the one they’d get from him when the DNA they spooned out of me came wagging back his name.
 Innocent until guilty, et cetera, and I had all the ammo either way.

-We’d just graduated from the same small college outside New York.
+My roommate and I had just graduated from the same small college outside New York.
 I met him during the fall of our junior year, a time in my life marked by vodka and pleather.
 His name was David, and my friends who lived with him warned that he rarely left his room.
 Oh, really, I thought, and was soon a fixture on his lawn, in his kitchen, his living room, obstructing pathways wherever I could.
 Slowly, he started showing up, filling entire doorways as he walked into rooms, and soon there was no one else.
 Once, he showed up at the place where I waitressed, on his way to check out some protest and the girl who went along with it.
 I poured his coffee and ignored him, as if I knew I should cling to these last precious frames of my advantage.
 Folding napkins at the bar, I watched myself in the old, beveled mirrors and wondered what I was up against.

 A few months later, in the dark, he reached for my hand during a screening of Personal Best.
 Within weeks I was sobbing into the trunk of an elm at 3 a.m., ejected from his bed, where I had strewn myself hoping for the very thing he explained, with the strange heaviness of young men, he wasn’t ready to give me.

 In the bathroom, I looked for myself in the mirror, to see what had happened and what was left.
-The mirror was inches away, but I wasn’t in it.

 But pride is a stubborn root.
 I tried to be a good friend, and, like rejected lovers everywhere, fantasized this “friendship” was just a role he’d cast me in until the climate was safer.
 But of course it wasn’t that simple.
 I had to watch him fall for other people.
 Eventually, with the help of gin and Liz Phair, I detached enough to welcome hook-ups that were, at best, consolation.
 But the distance between us also allowed respect to grow.
 By the end of our senior year, we were closer than ever.
 At graduation, friends changed the subject when I announced we were moving to Brooklyn together.
 Thirteen hundred dollars a month; two bedrooms that couldn’t be farther apart.